 Each session lasts one hour.
 Please do your best to arrive on time.
 (However, you’re always welcome to join if you’re running late.)

 How many people are in each session?

-We aim to keep each session intimate, hosting between 4-15 members, so that everyone has time to feel heard and have any questions answered.
+We aim to keep each session intimate, hosting between 4-15 members, so that everyone has time to connect and feel heard.